Flank/flank-dashboard/metrics/web/docs/features/deep_links/01_deep_linking.md

 The `Deep Linking` feature must satisfy the following requirements:
 - Possibility to handle deep links and restore the application's state using them;
-- Possibility to reflect the application's state in deep links as a response to UI events (e.g. filtering, dropdown selections, searching, etc.) without changing the current browser history;
+- Possibility to update the URL and the query parameters without changing the current browser history;

 ### Prerequisites
 Before deep-diving into deep linking feature analysis, make sure to get familiar with the Flutter new navigation system ([Navigator 2.0](https://flutter.dev/docs/release/breaking-changes/route-navigator-refactoring)) which is [used in the Metrics Web application](https://github.com/Flank/flank-dashboard/blob/master/metrics/web/docs/features/navigation/01_navigation_design.md).
 The understanding of the Navigator 2.0 approach is important for the understanding deep linking approaches.